-5. Check for Tax Law Changes
+Check for Tax Law Changes

-6. Consider Moving Up Purchases
+Consider Moving Up Purchases

-If you may need to purchase a new vehicle or other equipment in the near-term, explore making that purchase before the end of the year.
+If you might need to purchase a new vehicle or other equipment in the near-term, explore making that purchase before the end of the year.
 This earlier date of purchase will allow you to declare higher expenses in the form of depreciation or the full purchase price.

 Pay Employee Bonuses

 Employee bonuses are also deductible, so a year-end bonus can help reduce your tax expense.
 One thing to remember when adding new expenses to reduce taxes (versus moving up expenses you already would have paid) is that your tax savings are only a percentage of the expense.
-From a financial standpoint, therefore, employee bonuses will likely cost you more than you would have paid in additional taxes if you didn't pay a bonus.
+From a financial standpoint, employee bonuses will likely cost you more than you would have paid in additional taxes if you didn't pay a bonus.

-8. Check Your Brackets
+Check Your Brackets